Biology (BIO) Courses

 This course is an integrated approach to the study of plant anatomy and physiology dealing with both the total plant and its constituent parts.
 Emphasis is on plant growth, development and regulatory mechanisms.
 The student will follow the growth of a plant from germination to maturity, examining its anatomical and physiological development.
-Three hours lecture; three hours laboratory.
-Prerequisite: BIO 121.
-B View Course Syllabus
+Prerequisite: BIO 121 or BIO 125.
+View Course Syllabus

 BIO 265 Kinesiology and Myology II (3-3) 4 hrs.

 This is a lecture and laboratory course designed to acquaint students with a detailed study of the major muscles of the upper torso and extremities of the body and their functions, including a brief review of the muscles of the lower extremity covered in Kinesiology and Myology I. Focus will be placed on the origin, insertion, action, innervation, and range of motion of specific muscles.
 This course includes the study of the name, shape, and location of bones and tendons, as well as their related joints.
 Prerequisite: BIO 165 with a grade of 'C' or better.
 View Course Syllabus

 BIO 283 Biotechnology Module 3- Electrophoresis (0-1.5) 1 hrs.

 A laboratory module introducing the student to polyacrylamide and agarose gel electrophoresis.
 Seven weekly laboratory exercises (3 hours each).
 Prerequisite: BIO 121.
 View Course Syllabus

 BIO 286 Cell and Tissue Culture Techniques (0.5-1) 1 hr.